-Many new dental school graduates go into private practice, whether as an associate or owner.
+According to a 2013 ADEA survey, about 48 percent of dental school graduates go into private practice straight from school.
 It’s never too early to think about the kind of practice that fits you best.
 Many skills required to run a business are never taught in dental school, so you have to seek that information on your own.

 One option is to get an MBA.
 The 2012 April issue of ASDA News features an article that compares your options for doing so while in dental school.